 How to Get Involved

-This year, we don’t have capacity to integrate more professionals in the infrastructure and media departments.
+This year, we don’t have capacity to integrate more professionals in the infrastructure, media and energy technology departments.
 If you want to get in contact for future collaboration opportunities, please reach out to:

 - for the media department: Janni Hentrich at igp (at) tamera.org